-- Northern Ireland does require a new elected democratic institution dedicated to the governance of Northern Ireland as a whole.
-That institution must have political efficacy and be "boycott proof" with no incentive for nationalists to make it fail. - We propose that the new elected democratic institution be called "The Northern Ireland Assembly".
-The creation of an Assembly should not preclude reform of local government to increase its ability to serve and represent local communities. - Devolution to that institution and reformed local authorities should be limited initially to the areas currently controlled by the Northern Ireland Departments.
-This would not preclude an initial security role to be expanded later.
+- Northern Ireland does require a new institution dedicated to the governance of the province.
+That institution must have political efficacy and be "boycott proof" with no incentive to nationalists to make it fail. - Devolution to that institution and revamped local authorities should be limited to the areas currently controlled by the Northern Ireland Departments.
 The institution should only exercise administrative/executive powers akin to the proposals for the Welsh Assembly although there could be a limited legislative role.
 We would expect a positive case to be made for each proposed legislative power. - Before devolution there should be a review of the existing distribution of functions within and between the Northern Ireland departments.
 The DoE might be split up to separate the "developmental functions" such as planning and housing from the "environmental" ones such as heritage, pollution control and wildlife.
-Similarly at DANI the interests of the consumer and those of the producer are all under one roof. - Elections to the Assembly will use the existing parliamentary constituencies as the basic electoral unit with each such constituency returning five members using STV a total of 90. - We do not envisage an Executive Committee of the Assembly acting as a cabinet.
+Similarly at DANI the interests of the consumer and those of the producer are all under one roof.
+The political efficacy test may require that even more departments be created to be controlled by local elected politicians. - The new institution will in effect be The Northern Ireland Assembly.
+Elections to the Assembly will use the existing parliamentary constituencies as the basic electoral unit with each such constituency returning five members using STV a total of 90. - Unlike Wales, we do not envisage an Executive Committee of the Assembly acting as a cabinet.
 Rather the executive would be the Assembly in total with administrative functions carried out by committees whose chair and composition would be allocated on a proportional basis as in some local authorities.
-There should be a committee for each NI department, but this should not exclude others e.g. EU matters.
+Broadly there should be a committee for each NI department, but this should not exclude others e.g. EU matters1.
 Each committee would have a chair and deputy chair on a proportional basis (taking suitable account of those who may not be committed to exclusively peaceful means).
-The D'hondt system would be appropriate in this area. - The requirement of proportionality and the use of the D'hondt formula would be embodied in legislation.
-These would guarantee that all parties would be able to participate and share responsibility at every stage and at every level of the Assembly's work.
-Parties would be entitled automatically to senior posts.
-That entitlement would not be subject to the exercise of discretion by any other party.
-Only involvement in, or support for violence would disqualify that entitlement. - In effect, each chairperson would become 'Head of Department' which would be the equivalent of 'Minister'.
+The D'hont system would be appropriate in this area. - In effect, each chairperson would become 'Head of Department' which would be the equivalent of 'Minister'.
 It would be the function of the relevant committee to determine the policy to be followed by each Department, subject as it would be to ratification by the whole Assembly.
 The chairperson would have day to day charge of the Department and a specified range of powers to enable him/her to carry out the functions of the office effectively.
 These powers would not be incompatible with a chairpersons' duty to report directly to his committee nor would they enable a chairperson to operate outside the policy decisions of the relevant committee.